15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 To maintain as much cash flow and financial control, get the longest mortgage possible.
 You’ll have the lowest monthly payment, and you can keep and control more dollars to put to work somewhere else.

 You’re safest having your cash where you control it and can access it along the way.
-Then, you have the resources to begin building time and money freedom.

 Math vs. Emotion